-That which separates man from his True Nature or Jot Saroop is mind.
+That which separates man from his Original or True Nature (i.e. Jot Saroop) is mind.

-In short, the wall — also called veil, curtain, screen, etc. in the Gurbani — that stands between man in his Mool is mind.
+In short, the wall — also called veil, curtain, screen etc. in the Gurbani — that stands between man in his Mool (Original Nature) is mind.

 The ocean at depth is calm and quiet.
 But at the surface, due to disturbance created by the wind, waves arise.
 Stronger the wind, stronger and higher the waves.
 If there is no wind, there will be no waves.

 Similarly, the phantom of the instinctive mind is nothing but turbulent waves on the surface of the pool of the Pure Consciousness (Jot Saroop).
-The seed of the mind is Haumai or false-ego-sense (‘I’-ness and ‘mine’-ness or self-centeredness, etc.).
+The seed of the mind is Haumai or false-ego-sense (‘I’-ness or self-centeredness etc.).

 - ਮਾਇਆ ਮੁਈ ਨ ਮਨੁ ਮੁਆ ਸਰੁ ਲਹਰੀ ਮੈ ਮਤੁ ॥: (Neither the mind’s love for) Maya has died, nor the mind has died (i.e, the mind has not turned away from the worldly desires); and the mind-ocean remains brimful with waves of ‘I, I’ (self-centeredness, etc.). (sggs 992).